knobs-dials/wetsuite-dev/notebooks/examples/README.md

 ```

 ### Word cloud (kansspelbeschikkingen)

-World clouds are a _very_ similar bag-of-words visualisation,
+Word clouds are a simple bag-of-words visualisation, yet sometimes
-yet sometimes it turns out something as simple as this gives
-you an idea of what a document focuses on.
+it is enough to give a basic idea of what a document focuses on.

 ```python
 import wetsuite.datasets, wetsuite.helpers.spacy, wetsuite.extras.word_cloud